 378-380 Commonwealth were designed by Peabody and Stearns, architects, and built in 1883-1884 by George F. Shepard, builder, a symmetrical pair of houses.
-The houses were built for The Park Entrance Lands Trust on part of the land the trust had purchased on October 15, 1880, from the Boston Water Power Company.
+The houses were the first buildings on the south side of Commonwealth west of Massachusetts Avenue, built for The Park Entrance Lands Trust on part of the land the trust had purchased on October 15, 1880, from the Boston Water Power Company.
 The trust is shown as the owner on the original building permit for the two houses, dated October 17, 1883.

 On June 12, 1929, the Club purchased 378 Commonwealth.
 It remodeled the building and combined it with 374 and 380 Commonwealth, cutting connecting doors in the party walls.

 The Harvard Club remained in this configuration, with periodic remodeling and modifications to the rear parking area, until 2014.

 In 2013, the Club embarked on a plan to sell 378-380 Commonwealth for development as residential condominiums, while retaining ownership of a portion of the buildings on the first floor and basement levels for its dining room and other facilities.

 In December of 2013, the Club filed for (and subsequently received) permission to subdivide 374 Commonwealth and 378-380 Commonwealth into two separate parcels, with 378-380 Commonwealth to be numbered 380 Commonwealth and to include a 516 sf parking area at the rear of the building.